-Transportation is vital yet it also causes environmental impacts.
-The biggest issue is the production of carbon dioxide which contributes to climate change.
-Generally, products that are distributed by road or air have a larger impact than those transported by sea or rail.
+The biggest impact on the environment is the production of carbon dioxide, which contributes to climate change.
+In most cases, products distributed by road or air have a larger impact than those transported by sea or rail.
 One issue with transportation is weight and wasted space.

 End of life